Last Updated on November 17, 2023 by Dee

 There are a few ways to copy and paste in Procreate, but if you have to duplicate an entire layer in Procreate, the shortcut below works pretty well!

-Using three fingers at the same time (your forefinger, middle finger, and ring finger), swipe downward on your Procreate Canvas.
+Using three fingers at the same time (your forefinger, middle finger, and ring finger), swipe downward on the active layer on your Procreate Canvas.

 Copying and Pasting an Entire Layer in Procreate